Venomin James: Wake The Dead and Unholy Mountain (2013-2017)

 The band released the Wake The Dead album digitally via BandCamp in November 2014.
 The album also became available via major digital outlets like Apple's iTunes, Spotify, and Amazon Music on February 17, 2015.
 All previous digital singles from 2013 were remixed and new tracks "Wake the Dead", "Slow Decay", and "Ghosts of Yesterday" were added.
 The BandCamp version includes the original 2013 single mixes as bonus tracks.
 The album became available on CD December 21, 2015.

 The band announced in early 2014 that plans were underway to finally release Unholy Mountain as a deluxe 2-CD edition: First disc containing the original mixes with former vocalist Jim Meador, and a second disc containing instrumental mixes, similar to what Mastodon had done with the score version of "Crack The Skye".
 The album was finally released on July 14, 2017 via the band's own label on a single disc with bonus tracks, as well as being distributed through most major online music services.

+Erin Corcoran left the band in December 2018.

+Recent Activity (2020 to Date)

+Several former members began writing and rehearsing as a new project entitled "Crow Valley" during the COVID pandemic lockdown, featuring a similar downtuned doom metal style.
+No release has been announced as of yet.
+The Crow Valley page on Facebook has listed 4 songs as being written and demoed.

+In November 2023, the band stated on social media that plans are underway to remix and re-release both "Left Hand Man" and "Unholy Mountain", with some mixing work already completed.
+In addition to remix activities, the band has begun releasing various demos and live tracks via their BandCamp site, beginning with "Live at Rock City Tap House April 26, 2013" released on 4 November 2023.